 Coleman is regarded as a national spokesperson on the educational value of diverse perspectives in the classroom.
 Her extensive leadership positions in higher education have included membership on the National Collegiate Athletic Association Board of Directors and the Knight Commission on Intercollegiate Athletics.
 She is the immediate past chair of the Association of American Universities, and chaired the Internet2 Board of Trustees.

-Dr. Coleman joined the SSP Board of Trustees in 2013.
+Dr. Coleman joined the Society's Board of Trustees in 2013.